lucaswadedavis/conflexian/README.md

-# Contrarian
+# Conflexian

-is an old project that evolves website layouts.
+is an old project that evolves website layouts, updated to use flexbox instead of tables.